I hit the deck; a door slams shut,

 Shortly after ending its tirade

-in sonic form.
+of sonic form.

 The small device shoots skyward,